Abhijeet25-nov/Zorvyn_assessment/README.md

 ## Finance Data Processing Backend System
 The Finance Data Processing is a backend application designed to efficiently manage and analyze financial data for multiple users.
 Built using Flask and PostgreSQL, the system provides a structured way to handle user management, financial records, and real-time insights through API endpoints.All APIs were thoroughly tested using Postman, ensuring proper request handling, validation, and response accuracy.

 The system supports three roles:
-Admin
+Admin,
-Analyst
+Analyst,
-Viewer
+Viewer,
 Each role has different levels of access to the API endpoints.

 ## Project Structure